KomiljonTurayev/clean-code-java-2-functions/README.md

 * NOTE: All changes in module 2 can be done without creating new functional classes (Exception class is not a functional class of course).
 There are simple ways of completing tasks.
 Find them.
 ```

-## About the Review Process

-* **Merge Request (MR)** - The whole review process happens on **one single MR submitted to the Availia Mentee bot**.
-For that, the MR must remain _Open_ until the mentee receives a notification “Review completed”.
-* **Multiple rounds** - Usually it takes several rounds for mentor to review mentee’s task - meaning that the mentees are expected to work on the same MR until the mentor approves that.
-Within this the deadline counter stops.
-* **Lead Mentor’s review** - After the mentor approves the MR, a new round "Lead mentor’s review" may happen.
-During this round, Lead mentor reviews quality of the task.
-It can result in additional comments on the MR that the mentee has to address.
-After this stage, the practical task is considered completed successfully.
-* **Task approval** - Grade for task will be assigned automatically on Learn after mentor’s (Lead mentor’s) approval within **48 hours**, and you will receive a notification from Availia Mentee Bot “Review completed”.